Persata/plaits/docs.md

 A GitHub repository with some examples of using Plaits in different circumstances would be useful.

 # Group Changelog

+##### 0.1.10
+  - Fixed issue with radio input value comparisons incorrectly comparing types
+  - Updated various dependencies

+##### 0.1.9
+  - Fixed an issue with selected values on select fields where the 'multiple' attribute was set

+##### 0.1.8
+  - Fixed an issue with escaping text on certain form elements

+##### 0.1.7
+  - Fixed an issue with attempted MIME type checking when nothing was uploaded

 ##### 0.1.6
   - Fixed an issue with the templates for multiple Express middleware instances getting mixed up